Cycling the best of Asia, Alaska and the Pacific since 1987

 Visas & Travel Documents:

 Passports are required for all guests.
 Your passport should have at least 6 months validity past your intended travel dates.
-Visas are not required for citizens of the USA, Canada, most European nations, Australia and New Zealand.
-Guests from other countries should check with their nearest Japanese Embassy.
+Visas are not required for citizens of the USA, Canada, UK, EU, Japan, Australia and New Zealand, a 30 day Entry Permit is issued upon arrival in Bangkok.

 Itinerary & Details